signavio/tech-blog/_posts/2017-02-08-dealing-with-client-legacy.md

 What helped me a lot when planning changes was to think of the application as a tree-like structure.
 For instance Signavio Workflow is made up of different parts as the following image shows.
-Here it is not important to understand exactly what each of these parts does but that every application is made up of different parts.
+It is not important to understand exactly what each of these compoennts do but that every application is made up of different parts.

 ![Applications are structured as a tree](../2017/application-tree.png)